 In Florida, two provisions render the majority of exonerees ineligible for compensation.
 First, the state’s law bars exonerees who have been convicted of other unrelated crimes from receiving compensation.
 This is particularly unfair because having a prior criminal record increases a person’s risk of being wrongfully convicted of a crime.
 Additionally, the state requires people to file compensation claims within 90 days of their convictions being overturned, making it nearly impossible for an exoneree to be compensated unless a prosecutor agrees to dismiss their charges.
 As a result, exonerees who prosecutors decide to retry, are precluded from filing compensation claims.

 Mr. Aguirre, for example, was still in jail 90 days after a judge overturned his conviction because the prosecutor pursued a retrial.
 In total, he spent two years in jail after his conviction awaiting a retrial before the charges against him were dropped.
 Once freed, Mr. Aguirre filed a compensation claim, but it was considered too late under Florida’s existing law.
 He had missed the deadline requiring him to prove “actual innocence” while he was still behind bars.

 The Innocence Project and Mr. Aguirre are advocating to change Florida’s law to ensure that exonerees receive fair compensation.
-Across the United States, 35 states have some form of compensation law; however, these laws often have requirements that are exceedingly difficult for exonerees to meet.
+Senate Bill 526 and House Bill 241, which would fix both these barriers and finally enable all exonerees to be compensated, are sponsored by Florida House Rep. Traci Koster and State Sen. Keith Perry.
+Across the United States, 37 states have some form of compensation law; however, these laws often have requirements that are exceedingly difficult for exonerees to meet.
 As a result, many wrongfully convicted people do not receive compensation for the years of employment, life, and freedom they lost.
-Fifteen states currently have no compensation law at all.

 Help Fix Florida’s Compensation Law